dpc10ster/RJafrocBook/docs/14-froc-meanings-foms-ocs.md

 ### Physical interpretation of area under AFROC

 The area under the AFROC has the following physical interpretation: it is the fraction of LL vs. FP z-sample comparisons where the LL sample is equal (counting as half a comparison) or greater (counting as a full comparison) than the FP z-sample.
 From Tables 1 and 2, there are four FPs and six LLs for 24 possible comparisons.
 Inspection of the tables reveals that there are 4 x 4 = 16 comparisons contributing ones, two comparisons (from the 2nd diseased case) contributing ones, and one comparison (from the 2nd lesion on the 3rd diseased case) contributing 0.5, which sum to 18.5.
-Dividing by 24 yields 18.5/24 = 0.7708, the empirical AFROC-AUC, §14.5.1.
+Dividing by 24 yields 18.5/24 = 0.7708, the empirical TBA AFROC-AUC, §14.5.1.
 In probabilistic terms:

-The area under the AFROC is the probability that a lesion is rated higher than any mark on a non-diseased case.
+*The area under the AFROC is the probability that a lesion is rated higher than any mark on a non-diseased case.*

 ### Physical interpretation of area under wAFROC

 The area under the wAFROC has the following physical interpretation: it is the lesion-weight adjusted fraction of diseased cases vs. non-diseased case comparisons where LL z-samples are equal (counting as half a comparison times the weight of the lesion in question) or greater (counting as a full comparison times the weight of the lesion) than FP z-samples.
 Note that there are still 24 LL vs. FP comparisons but the counting proceeds differently.
 The fourth diseased case contributes 0.4 x 4 + 0.6 x 4, i.e., 4 (compared to 8 in the preceding example).
 The third diseased case contributes 0.6 x 4 + 0.4 x 0.5, i.e., 2.6 (compared to 4.5 in the preceding example).
 The second diseased case contributes 1 x 2 = 2 (compared to 2 in the preceding example), and the first diseased case contributes 1 x 4 = 4 (compared to 4 in the preceding example).
 Summing these values and dividing by 16 (the total number of diseased cases vs. non-diseased cases comparisons) one gets 12.6/16 = 0.7875, which is the area under the wAFROC, §14.5.1.
 In probabilistic terms:

-The area under the weighted-AFROC is the lesion-weight adjusted probability that a lesion is rated higher than any mark on a non-diseased case.\
+*The area under the weighted-AFROC is the lesion-weight adjusted probability that a lesion is rated higher than any mark on a non-diseased case.*

 ## Discussion {#froc-meanings-Discussion}